Shapwick, Somerset: Religious sites

 The Anglican parish Church of St Mary, which was consecrated in 1331, is an anachronism.
 Parts of the current building including the piscina and font were moved from an earlier church in fields outside the village.
 Its central tower is a style that was at least a century out of date.
 It underwent some alteration in the 15th century, particularly to tower and West end, with further restoration in 1861 by George Gilbert Scott.
 It has been designated as a Grade II* listed building.

 Education

 Shapwick was home to Shapwick School, founded in Glastonbury 1974, but moved into the village in 1984.

-The school closed in 2020.
 It was a special school for children aged 8 to 18 with dyslexia.
 Pupils aged 13 to 18 were based at Shapwick Senior School in the village, while those aged 8 to 12 attended Shapwick Prep in nearby Burtle.

 In November 2010, the school was featured in November a BBC Three documentary Kara Tointon: Don't call me stupid about actress Kara Tointon who suffers from dyslexia.

+Shapwick School received an 'inadequate' rating from OFSTED in 2020.
+The school ran out of money and closed in March that year.